CLNEulalia/Heroku-Atlas-Deployment/README.md

 > [Procfile](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile)
 > in the root of your directory and include the line `web: node index.js`.

-14. Add, commit and push to the **solution branch** of the Todo App.
+14. Add, commit and push to the **solution branch** of the Book-e JSON App.

 #### Heroku & Atlas Configuration